CarlBrendt/CarlBrendt/README.md

 ### :computer:About Me:
 Hi! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"> I`m a Computer Vision Engineer<img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Russia/China.
-- :nerd_face: I'm currently working as a Computer Vision/Machine Learning Engineer and contribute to the backend of smart web applications using Artificial Intelligence.
+- :nerd_face: I'm currently working as a Computer Vision/Machine Learning Engineer and contribute to the backend of smart web applications using Artificial Intelligence
+- :kite: Exploring and enjoying artificial intelligence
+- :trophy: In my spare time, I participate in AI competitions with interesting business cases.
+I have been a finalist in more than three competitions